amanpi/xmm-sixte-cdfs-simulations/README.md

 A pipeline to generate simulated XMM-Newton observations of the Chandra Deep Field South (CDFS) and run source detection.

-The goal is to test the performance of the source detection software in repeated (overlapping) XMM-Newton observations of a given field.
+The goal is to test the performance of the source detection software in repeated (overlapping) XMM-Newton observations.

 ## Details